alson/mri-rotation/README.md

 ### Training the model

-Train the network using the PyTorech template script:
+Train the network using the PyTorch template script:

 `python train.py -c config.json`